The owners of Coast Cottages at St. Simons cherish

 possibly the best kept secret along the coastal Southeast.

-The island's majestic entrance over miles of unspoiled marshland was memorialized by Sidney Lanier in his
+The island's majestic entrance over miles of unspoiled marshland was memorialized by Sidney Lanier in his poem

-huge tidal changes breathe life into the grassy expanse flourishing in wildlife.
+changes breathe life into the grassy expanse flourishing in wildlife.

 Somewhere in between you will